-Credit risk is defined as the potential that a bank's borrower Finally, through an ESG department specialised in sustainable or counterparty will fail to meet its contractual obligations in accordance with the agreed terms.
-The credit risk department is finance, the bank aims to integrate environmental, social, governance, and sustainable finance standards into its strategy responsible for the centralised reporting of credit risk, credit policy and main business. review, the International Financial Reporting Standard (IFRS9) Impairment Methodology, and the internal risk rating systems Market and Liquidity Risk: designed to enhance "probability of default" measurement.
-The Responsible for setting comprehensive market and liquidity risk department is also responsible for implementing Central Banks' policy frameworks.
-The policy framework ensures independent and Basel Committee requirements related to credit risk and any amendments thereof. measurement, monitoring, and control of the Bank's market
+Credit risk is defined as the potential that a bank's borrower or counterparty will fail to meet its contractual obligations in accordance with the agreed terms.
+The credit risk department is responsible for the centralised reporting of credit risk, credit policy review, the International Financial Reporting Standard (IFRS9) Impairment Methodology, and the internal risk rating systems designed to enhance "probability of default" measurement.
+The department is also responsible for implementing Central Banks' and Basel Committee requirements related to credit risk and any amendments thereof.